thu-tram/mangg-may-tinh/routing/distance-vector.md

 How do we know if a new path is better or worse?
 We have to be careful, because not all link costs are the same.
 When someone advertises a path, the cost via that path is actually the sum of two numbers: The link cost from you to the neighbor, plus the cost from the neighbor to the destination (as advertised by the neighbor).

-As a concrete example, suppose we hear: ``I am R1, and A is 5 away from me.''
+As a concrete example, suppose we hear: "I am R1, and A is 5 away from me."
 The cost of this new path is actually 1 (the link cost from us to R1), plus 5 (the cost from R1 to A, from the advertisement), which is 6.

 <img width="600px" src="/assets/routing/2-041-costs1.png">

-Later, we might hear: ``I am R2, and A is 3 away from me.''
+Later, we might hear: "I am R2, and A is 3 away from me."
 It is incorrect to just look at the cost in the advertisement.
 In this case, the cost of the new path is actually 10 (the link cost from us to R2), plus 3 (the cost from R2 to A, from the advertisement), which is 13.
 This cost is not better than our best-known cost of 6, so we don't update the table.
 Packets still get forwarded to R1.

 <img width="600px" src="/assets/routing/2-042-costs2.png">